arasgungore/EE242-projects/ComputingEigenvaluesAndEigenvectors/README.md

 - calculate the eigenvalues and corresponding eigenvector and write them in a text file.

-## About Object Oriented Programming
+## About Object-Oriented Programming

-In this project you will use matrices and matrix operations.
-In order to implement this project as an object oriented program; for example, you can declare a class (an object) named Matrix, and implement all matrix operations such as multiplication, addition, transpose, and solving a system of linear equations (LU factorization and backward substitution) as methods of this class.
+In this project, you will use matrices and matrix operations.
+In order to implement this project as an object-oriented program; for example, you can declare a class (an object) named Matrix, and implement all matrix operations such as multiplication, addition, transpose, and solving a system of linear equations (LU factorization and backward substitution) as methods of this class.
 This way, you don’t need to have a lot of complex